 Lesson 3: Once he had power over the fund, he defrauded billions until he was caught.

 Under Low and Najib, the 1MDB raised billions in bonds for use in investment projects between 2009 and 2013.
-But soon, millions were missing, and no one could figure out where they were going or didn’t care to.
+But soon, millions were missing.

 Meanwhile, Low was living a life of extraordinary luxury.
 He soon became known in the United States as an extravagant partier.
 He befriended Hollywood celebrities and threw over-the-top, star-studded parties in Las Vegas, for which he spent $85 million on booze, Playboy Playmates, and private jet trips in just a year.